flixcloud/Flix-Cloud-HTML-Form-Sample/README.markdown

 ## Installation ##

-1. Copy the htdocs folder to the root of a web server.
+1. Copy the contents of the repository to a directory in the web root, an alias, or a virtual host on your web server (you might need to edit some paths in the files depending on your directory structure).

 1. Open includes/config.php in a text editor and fill in the array elements with your values.

+3. Set your notification URL in the Flix Cloud Dashboard to the correct URL on your web server.
+Note that if your web server/firewall is not configured to allow incoming connections from www.flixcloud.com, you will not receive Flix Cloud notifications.

 1. Browse to the index.php file.
+Select a Recipe and an Input file, press Submit.

 ## LICENSE ##